neuralmagic/deepsparse/examples/google-vertex/README.md

-# nm-gcp-vertex
-Example using DeepSparse in a GCP Vertex model serving endpoint for Sentiment Analysis
+# DeepSparse + Google Vertex Endpoints
+Google Vertex Endpoints are easy-to-use and easy-to-scale infrastructure for deploying deep learning models.
 GCP has [great documentation](https://console.cloud.google.com/vertex-ai) on using a custom container to create a Model for usage in inference Endpoints.
-Let's see how we can use this functionality to run DeepSparse in a Vertex Endpoint!
+Let's see how we can use this functionality to run a sentiment analysis model with DeepSparse in a Vertex Endpoint.
+This way, the deployment will benefit from the sparsity-driven CPU-only acceleration from DeepSparse and the automatic scaling of GCP Vertex.

+## Installation Requirements
+- Docker
+- gcloud CLI

 ## Overview